Lepa Radić

-Lepa Svetozara Radić (Лепа Светозара Радић; 19 December 1925 – 8 February 1943) was a Yugoslav Partisan and communist of Serbian origin who was awarded the Order of the People's Hero in 1951 for her role in the resistance movement against the Axis powers in the Second World War—becoming the youngest recipient at the time.
+Lepa Svetozara Radić (Лепа Светозара Радић; 19 December 1925 – 8 February 1943) was a Yugoslav Partisan and communist of Bosnian Serb origin who was posthumously awarded the Order of the People's Hero in 1951 for her role in the resistance movement against the Axis powers in the Second World War—becoming the youngest recipient at the time.
 She was executed at the age of 17 for shooting at German troops.
 As her captors tied the noose around her neck, they offered her a reprieve from the gallows if she would reveal her comrades' and leaders' identities.
 She responded that she was not a traitor and that her comrades would reveal themselves when they avenged her death.

 Early life

-Radić was born to a Serb family on 19 December 1925 in the village of Gašnica near Bosanska Gradiška.
+Radić was born to a Bosnian Serb family on 19 December 1925 in the village of Gašnica near Bosanska Gradiška.
 After graduation from the elementary school in the nearby Bistrica, she attended the first grade of Women's School of Crafts in Bosanska Krupa and completed the remaining grades at school in Bosanska Gradiška.

 As a pupil, Lepa emphasized hard work and seriousness, and was also interested in reading advanced literature.
 She developed her core positions under the strong influence of her uncle Vladeta Radić, who was involved in the labor movement.
 Starting with becoming a member of the League of Communist Youth of Yugoslavia (SKOJ), she eventually joined the Communist Party of Yugoslavia in 1941 at the age of 15.